aznikline/SiamDW/README.md

 | CIResIncep22-FC| 0.673 | 0.650 | 0.332 | 0.305 | 0.251|
 | CIResNext22-FC | 0.668 | 0.651 | 0.336 | 0.304 | 0.246|

+- Some reproduced results above are slightly better than paper.
 - Recently we found the GOT10K dataset shows better performance for training SiamFC.
 So we provide the results being trained on GOT10K.
 - CIResNet22W-FC is our recent work not included in our paper.
 It is hoped that our efforts  can bring more inspirations to you.